authelia/authelia/docs/content/en/configuration/first-factor/ldap.md

 [Random Alphanumeric String](../../reference/guides/generating-secure-values.md#generating-a-random-alphanumeric-string) with 64 or more characters and the user password is changed to this value.

+### attributes

+The following options configure The directory server attribute mappings.

+#### distinguished_name

+{{< confkey type="string" required="situational" >}}

+*__Note:__ This option is technically not required however it is required when using the group search mode `memberof` replacement `{memberof:dn}`.*

+The directory server attribute which contains the distinguished name, primarily used to perform filtered searches.
+There is a clear distinction between the actual distinguished name and a distinguished name attribute, all directories have distinguished names for objects, but not all have an attribute representing this that can be searched on.

+The only known support at this time is with Active Directory.

+#### username

+{{< confkey type="string" required="situational" >}}

+*__Note:__ This option is technically required however the [implementation](#implementation) option can implicitly set a default negating this requirement.
+Refer to the [attribute defaults] for more information.*

+The directory server attribute that maps to the username in *Authelia*.
+This must contain the `{username_attribute}` [placeholder].

+#### display_name

+{{< confkey type="string" required="situational" >}}

+*__Note:__ This option is technically required however the [implementation](#implementation) option can implicitly set a default negating this requirement.
+Refer to the [attribute defaults] for more information.*

+The directory server attribute to retrieve which is shown on the Web UI to the user when they log in.

+#### mail

+{{< confkey type="string" required="situational" >}}

+*__Note:__ This option is technically required however the [implementation](#implementation) option can implicitly set a default negating this requirement.
+Refer to the [attribute defaults] for more information.*

+The directory server attribute to retrieve which contains the users email addresses.
+This is important for the device registration and password reset processes.
+The user must have an email address in order for Authelia to perform identity verification when a user attempts to reset their password or register a second factor device.

+#### member_of

+{{< confkey type="string" required="situational" >}}

+*__Note:__ This option is technically required however the [implementation](#implementation) option can implicitly set a default negating this requirement.
+Refer to the [attribute defaults] for more information.*

+The directory server attribute which contains the groups a user is a member of.
+This is currently only used for the `memberof` group search mode.

+#### group_name

+{{< confkey type="string" required="situational" >}}

+*__Note:__ This option is technically required however the [implementation](#implementation) option can implicitly set a default negating this requirement.
+Refer to the [attribute defaults] for more information.*

+The directory server attribute that is used by Authelia to determine the group name.

 ## Refresh Interval

 It's recommended you either use the default [refresh interval](introduction.md#refreshinterval) or configure this to